-There are a number of recommended policy changes listed in Section 10.3 which if adopted in the new District Planning Scheme, will also apply to this area.
+- Other changes - There are a number of recommended policy changes listed in Section 10.3 which if adopted in the new District Planning Scheme, will also apply to this area.

-Existing public infrastructure, for example, roads, verges, parks, public access ways and schools are not affected.

-- The focus will be on good design outcomes that will improve the area and respect the amenity of current and future residents. - A new Dual Density Code Policy will be prepared and development at the higher densities will have to meet the requirements of the policy. - Enhancing/maintaining streetscapes and environmentally responsible housing designs are features of the proposed new Dual Density Code Policy. - The expected increase in housing diversity will build on existing neighbourhood character and sense of place.
+- Existing public infrastructure, for example, roads, verges, parks, public access ways and schools are not affected. - A new Dual Density Code Policy will be prepared and development at the higher densities will have to meet the requirements of the policy. - Enhancing/maintaining streetscapes and environmentally responsible housing designs are features of the proposed new Dual Density Code Policy. - The expected increase in housing diversity will build on existing neighbourhood character and sense of place.